vasudhavenkatesan/DependencyInjectionExample/2020-02-17-constructor-injection.md

 # Setter based injection

 In setter-based injection, we can provide the required dependencies as field parameters to the class and values are set using the setter methods of the properties.
-We need to annotate the setter methods with `@Autowired` annotation.
+We need to annotate the setter or getter methods with `@Autowired` annotation.

 For example, here the `Cake` class requires an object of `Topping` class.
 The `Topping` object is provided as an argument in the setter method of that property.